‘Days Of Our Lives’ Actor Kyle Lowder Returns To NBC Daytime, Ron Carlivati Teases Secretive Role [Spoilers]

 Actor Kyle Lowder took to his Instagram account this week to let his followers know he had some big news to share.
-It was blatantly obvious to Days of Our Lives fans that the photo was taken on the set of the popular daytime drama.
+It was blatantly obvious to Days of our Lives fans that the photo was taken on the set of the popular daytime drama.
 Lowder’s followers picked up on this and immediately began asking questions.

-During an exclusive interview with Soap Opera Digest, Kyle Lowder’s return to NBC ‘s Days of Our Lives was discussed.
+During an exclusive interview with Soap Opera Digest, Kyle Lowder’s return to NBC’s Days of our Lives was discussed.
 He had the following to say about his experience thus far.

 “To be part of this family and this energy again is truly special to me.”